jwolfe890/jwolfe890.github.io/_posts/2017-10-21-should_you_truly_never_use_var.markdown

 ---

-While the 'Variables' readme in the new and excellent Learn V3 curriculum says use Var never, some controversy in the Javascript community has emerged over this classic variable declaration.
-So, is the V3 curriculum correct and we should forever delegate Var to the dustbin?
+While the 'Variables' readme in the new and excellent Learn V3 curriculum says use var never, some controversy in the Javascript community has emerged over this classic variable declaration.
+So, is the V3 curriculum correct and we should forever delegate var to the dustbin?
 This blog post gets to the bottom of the debate.

 First, the arguments against var.